Extracts from Thunderbolt’s Log

 Distance covered: – 33.2nm

-A lovely day-sail to Newtown Creek – one of my favourite places on the Solent.
+A lovely day-sail to Newtown Creek – one of our favourite places on the Solent.

 A reach down Southampton water was followed by a beat into the western Solent before dropping the sails and motoring into the creek and anchoring for lunch.